What is gamma knife surgery?

 - A treatment team member will start an intravenous (IV) line.
 You will receive fluids and a mild sedative or other medications during the procedure.

-- You will receive four small injections of local anesthetic in your head.
-This allows the area to become numb.
-Once the anesthetic takes effect, your care team will attach a head frame to your head with pins at the site of the anesthetic injections.
+- Your care team will attach a head frame to your head with pins at the site of the anesthetic injections.
 They will not need to shave your hair to do this.
-Some people report a feeling of pressure when they are fitted with a head frame, but this feeling usually goes away within a few moments.
+Some people report a feeling of pressure when they are fitted with a head frame, but it usually goes away within a few moments.

-- When your care team has designed your treatment plan, you will return to the gamma knife treatment room.
-You will lie down on a sliding bed.
+- You will return to the gamma knife treatment room and lie on a sliding bed.
 Your care team will fit a treatment helmet, called a collimator helmet, over your head frame.
 The helmet has a special pattern of holes in it.
 The holes will direct radiation beams to pass through to the exact location in your brain needing treatment.

-- Your care team will slide your bed into the gamma knife machine, where you might hear a clicking sound as the helmet attaches to the machine.
+- The bed will slide into the gamma knife machine.
+You might hear a clicking sound as the helmet attaches to the machine.

 - Your care team will leave the treatment room, but they will observe you by video.
 You will be able to talk with them over an intercom.

-- When the radiation treatment is complete, your care team will return to the gamma knife treatment room and slide your bed out of the treatment machine.
-They will remove your collimator helmet, head frame, and IV line.
+- When the radiation treatment is complete, your care team will return to the gamma knife treatment room.
+The team will slide your bed out of the treatment machine and remove your collimator helmet, head frame, and IV line.

-- Your care team will make sure that your vital signs, such as your blood pressure and pulse, are stable.
-They will give you medication for any nausea or head pain you may feel.
+- Your care team will make sure that your vital signs, such as blood pressure and pulse, are stable.
+They will give you medication for nausea or head pain as needed.
 Most people who receive gamma knife surgery go home the same day.
 Some patients stay in the hospital for a night for further observation.